 W4AAW operators pay no dues or fees.
 The station is furnished free of charge to its operating team.
 Members lend their considerable and varied expertise to solve problems encountered in a remotely operated multi-multi station.
 They also contribute financially from time to time as they wish.

 Other operators furnish rigs or amplifiers to the station.

 An interactive on-line operator schedule handles the tiresome operator scheduling tasks for over a dozen contests each season.

-All positions have Acom 2000A amplifiers and use N1MM+ Logger for logging operations and for control of four antenna rotors.
+All positions have Acom 2000A amplifiers and use N1MM+ Logger for logging operations and for control of all antenna rotors.

 Antenna switching is automatic.
 The Top Ten Devices-designed antenna switchboard allows operators to move to an available band by simply changing bands on their transceiver.